sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic/README.md

 ### Logic Expressions

-These three operators can be combined to make sentences.
+These three operators can be grouped together with `()` and combined to make logic expressions:

 ```
 (true AND false) OR (true OR NOT true) = true